Home/Editorial Guides/Dar es Salaam to Zanzibar Ferry Guide: Tickets, Luggage, and Booking Rules

 Know what the ferry can and cannot promise

 The operator describes modern vessels, online ticketing, navigation equipment, beverages, video entertainment, free internet on catamarans, and VIP lounge features.
-Treat those as useful possibilities, but confirm any critical service for your actual class and vessel before travel.
+Treat these as possible features, but confirm any critical service for your actual class and vessel before travel.

 Common mistakes

-The common errors are buying too late, treating a pending online choice as a ticket, ignoring the 5 to 11 child band and 12 plus adult band, overpacking beyond 25 kg, and planning the route like a casual shuttle instead of a timed sea crossing.
+Common errors include buying too late, treating a pending online choice as a ticket, ignoring the 5 to 11 child band and 12 plus adult band, overpacking beyond 25 kg, and planning the route like a casual shuttle instead of a timed sea crossing.

 What to check before you go